 - Collision with a vehicle that you or your family member owns

 - Collision with your vehicle that’s used for paid services, like taxi or rental

 Seek Legal Representation from Our Austin Auto Accident Attorney

-At Komie & Morrow, LLP, we have recovered millions of dollars on behalf of our clients.
-We urge the purchase of uninsured motorist coverage, so you won't be obligated to pay for the damages and injuries caused by someone else.
+At David Komie Law, we have recovered millions of dollars on behalf of our clients.
+We urge the purchase of uninsured motorist coverage, so you won’t be obligated to pay for the damages and injuries caused by someone else.